 - Get in touch with your state's unemployment agency to find out full details of jobless benefits available to you.
 You can locate the agency on the Career One Stop Pathways to Career Success website, sponsored by the U.S. Department of Labor.

 - Stan Hinden, a former columnist for The Washington Post, wrote How to Retire Happy: The 12 Most Important Decisions You Must Make Before You Retire.
-Have a question for the Social Security Mailbox?
-Check out the archive.
-If you don't find your answer there, send a query.
+Have a question?
+Check out the AARP Social Security Question and Answer Tool.

 You may also like: